varga-attila-94/WeatherDemo/README.md

 # WeatherDemo
 Weather Demo App written in Kotlin using MVVM, LiveData, DataBinding and Retrofit

-#### NOTE: You need an Open Weather Map API key to properly use the application.
+#### NOTE: You need a free Open Weather Map API key to properly use the application.

 ## How To Use